-BSE images of the flat specimen wear scars for the different frequencies examined (Figs. 11a to 11d) indicate that at 5 Hz, the wear scar surface is primarily metallic, but at higher frequencies, the wear scar is characterised by the presence of an oxide debris bed.
-However, Fig. 10a indicates that oxide is readily forming during fretting at 5 Hz, and thus we may conclude that at this frequency, it is not the ability to form the oxide, but instead the ability to retain the oxide debris in the contact during fretting that differs from that at the other fretting frequencies.
-At higher frequencies, there is more frictional power being dissipated into the contact and, as a result, the contact temperature will be significantly increased (the effect of this is observed even in far-field temperature measurements as seen in Fig. 8a).
-Schouterden et al. [26] have previously reported a similar effect, in that at lower fretting frequencies, debris was observed to be ejected from the contact but that at higher frequencies, they argued that due to the increase in frictional power dissipation, an adhered debris bed was developed and maintained which reduced the observed wear rate.
-Thus, we see that for the less-conforming contacts, oxide debris is being formed within the contact at all frequencies examined; at lower frequencies, this debris is ejected from the contact, but at higher frequencies, the debris is retained in the contact as a result of the increase in temperature in the contact due to the higher frictional power dissipation, and its retention in the contact results in a reduction in wear.
+BSE images of the flat specimen wear scars for the different frequencies examined (Figs. 10a to 10d) indicate that at 5 Hz, the wear scar surface is primarily metallic, but at higher frequencies, the wear scar is characterised by the presence of an oxide debris bed.
+However, Fig. 9a indicates that oxide is readily forming during fretting at 5 Hz, and thus we may conclude that at this frequency, it is not the ability to form the oxide, but instead the ability to retain the oxide debris in the contact during fretting that differs from that at the other fretting frequencies.
+At higher frequencies, there is more frictional power being dissipated into the contact and, as a result, the contact temperature will be significantly increased (the effect of this is observed even in far-field temperature measurements as seen in Fig. 7b).
+Schouterden et al. [25] have previously reported a similar effect, in that at lower fretting frequencies, debris was observed to be ejected from the contact but that at higher frequencies, they argued that due to the increase in frictional power dissipation, an adhered debris bed was developed and maintained which reduced the observed wear rate.
+Thus, we see that for the less-conforming contacts, oxide debris is being formed within the contact at all frequencies rspa.royalsocietypublishing.org Proc R Soc A 0000000 examined; at lower frequencies, this debris is ejected form the contact, but at higher frequencies, the debris adheres to the contact surface as a result of the increase in temperature in the contact, and its retention in the contact results in a reduction in wear.